-One of the things I like about Easter is the sweet loaves of bread that are made during Passover/Easter.
+One of the things I like about Easter is the sweet loaves of bread during Passover/Easter.
 Each bread usually has a story behind it too that you may not even realize.
-I recently joined #BreadBakers and this will be my first post with them and the theme is Easter/Passover/Spring breads.
-This is perfect for me since I adore the sweet loaves of bread this holiday has.
+I adore the sweet loaves of Easter bread this holiday has.

 I love learning backgrounds when comes to the ethnic recipes.
 This Polish Bobka bread is no exception.
 Many people know about Polish Paska bread.
 The Bobka bread is similar meaning it has raisins like the Paska, yet it is different.